mainmatter/playbook/project-flow/full-service/README.md

 evaluated for whether the assumptions made in the discovery and conception stages prove true in reality and the application achieves the project's objective as intended.
-Ideally that evaluation can be conducted based on interaction of real users with the application, either based on data captured with an analytics system or getting feedback from users directly.
-We will also collect metrics for the KPIs defined in the [Discovery stage](#discovery) and validate those improved as planned.
+Ideally that evaluation can be conducted based on interaction of real users with the application, either based on data captured by an analytics system or ideally by getting feedback from users directly.
+We will also collect metrics for the KPIs defined in the [Discovery stage](#discovery) and verify those improved as planned.

 ## Iteration